 It is difficult to map out any general syllabus for the study of Rhetoric: a certain freedom is demanded. – Lost Tools of Learning, p.
 16.

-Mathematics can also be discontinued in this stage if students wish.
+Mathematics can also be discontinued at this stage if students wish.

-Sayers believed the scope of the rhetoric stage needs to depend on whether the student plans on continuing formal education in the quadrivium, or not.
+Sayers believed the scope of the rhetoric stage needs to depend on whether the student plans on continuing formal education in the quadrivium.

 What Age Should the Rhetoric Stage of Classical Education Begin?